bonnierpolska/devourer/README.md

 Feel free to browse the code and especially the tests to see what's going on behind the scenes.
 The current version of docs is available on http://devourer.readthedocs.org/en/latest/.

+There's also an article on the thought process behind devourer on http://bujniewi.cz/devouring-an-api/ - it's a five minute read, but it could answer a few questions you might have.

 Questions and contact
 ---------------------